Sentient-Sports/PlayerImputation/README.md

 Created using Python 3.8.8, Anaconda installation with a other libraries including `pandas`, `numpy`, `pytorch`, `pytorch-geometric`, `mplsoccer`.

 ## Folders
-`BeProDataFormatting`: Contains notebooks used to get the required dataset in the required files to run the model
+`BeProDataFormatting`: Contains notebooks used to get the required dataset in the required files to run the model.

-`UtilFunctions`: Contains python files with functions used in other notebooks
+`UtilFunctions`: Contains python files with functions used in other notebooks.

-`ImputationModel`: Contains the notebook which runs the imputation model, aswell as all of the model architectures
+`ImputationModel`: Contains the notebook which runs the imputation model.
+This also contains all model architectures.

 ## Instructions
 1. Create a folder called `data/Suwon_FC` within the repository